mhaddaou/inception-42/README.md

     LABEL maintainer="mhaddaou@student.1337.ma"
 ```

-LABEL is a Dockerfile instruction that allows you to add metadata to your Docker image.
+`LABEL` : is a Dockerfile instruction that allows you to add metadata to your Docker image.
 The metadata is stored in the form of key-value pairs and can be used to provide information about the image, such as the maintainer, version, and other details.<br>

 In this case, the instruction LABEL maintainer="mhaddaou@student.1337.ma" adds a maintainer label to the image with the value mhaddaou@student.1337.ma.
 This label can be used to specify the email address of the maintainer of the image.<br>
 then add to our file